 Microdermabrasion for Younger, Healthy-Looking Skin

-Microdermabrasion is a non-chemical and non-invasive procedure that removes the outermost layer of dry, dead skin cells to reveal younger, healthier-looking skin.
-Microdermabrasion treatment also encourages the production of a new layer of skin cells containing higher levels of collagen and elastin, both of which further improve your skin’s appearance.
+Microdermabrasion is a non-chemical and non-invasive aesthetic procedure that removes the outermost layer of dry, dead skin cells to reveal younger, healthier-looking skin underneath.
+Microdermabrasion treatment also encourages the production of a new layer of skin cells that contain higher levels of collagen and elastin, both of which help to further improve your skin’s appearance.

 Questions about Microdermabrasion?